boyanwei/NLP-Class-Project/README.md

 # NLP-Class-Project
-baseline.py: the improved baseline system for training the model

-dataset.py: for reading the data

-scorer.py: computing the accuracy of predction

-execute.py:  the whole baseline system
+baseline: .py files to excute the whole system

 english_corpus.txt: the common word list for English